 - Competence may vary with tasks.

-- The patient’s decision may not be the same as the decision made by the surrogate/ guardian on his/her behalf.
+- The patient’s decision may not be the same as the surrogate/guardian’s decision on his/her behalf.

 - Presumptive lack of capacity in older children is flawed